 A couple I was seeing last week, was sharing that in this stressful times of COVID-19 and the Corona virus epidemic, they were feeling the urgency to work on their relationship..
 ‘If we are going be quarantined together’, they said.. ‘we better learn how to get along’….

-Another couples say ‘we need a crush course in communication and on how to be supportive and relaying on/to each other’..
+Another couples say ‘we need a crash course in communication and on how to be supportive and relaying on/to each other’..

 When our lives get disrupted in such a ‘never before’ way, our usual coping skills and strategies get tested and at times may not be as effective.